nrwl/nx/docs/angular/api-angular/executors/delegate-build.md

 Type: `string`

-Build target used for building the app after its dependencies have been built.
+Build target used for building the application after its dependencies have been built.

 ### outputPath